join - relational database operator

 Pathnames consisting of numeric digits or of the form string.string should not be specified directly following the -o list.

-The obsolescent -j options and the multi-argument -o option may be withdrawn in a future issue.
+The obsolescent -j options and the multi-argument -o option are withdrawn in this issue.